FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects that the given Phone Number is non-existent.
   * 2a1.
-ArtHive displays an error message stating that the Contact does not exist
+ArtHive displays an error message stating that the Contact does not exist.

     Use case resumes at step 2.